dhis2/dhis2-docs/src/user/data-administration.md

 Lock exceptions provide fine-grained control over exemption from a locked data set.
 After the expiry of the data set, data entry will be denied by default, unless an exception has been granted through the Lock exception interface.

-To enable a lock exception, select the desired organization units, data sets, and time period and press "Add".
+### Adding a lock exception

 By granting a lock exception, data entry will be enabled even after the expiry period of the data set has passed.

+1. Open the **Data Administration** app and click **Lock Exception**.
+2. Click **Add lock exception** at the top of the page
+3. Select the desired data set, organisation units and time period (see screenshot below)
+4. Click **Add lock exception**

 ![](resources/images/maintenance/create_lock_exception.png)

-In the example above, a data lock exception would be created for "ab Abundant Life Organization" and "ab Seventh Day Hospital" for the "Care and Support" dataset for "February 2012".
+In the example above, a data lock exception would be created for "Bo" for the "ART monthly summary" dataset for "February 2014".

 ## Min-Max Value Generation { #dataAdmin_minMaxValueGeneration }